marlonbernardes/awesome-berlin/en/pages/renting-an-apartment.md

 ## Where to look

 The most known website to search for an apartment is [ImmobilienScout24](https://www.immobilienscout24.de/).
 Even though it’s available only in German, you can always use Google Translate.
 You can search by district, number of rooms or price.
 Another interesting functionality is when you’re logged in, it’s possible to check the average euros per m2 in comparison to similar apartments in the same area.

+[eBay Kleinanzeigen](https://www.ebay-kleinanzeigen.de/stadt/berlin/) is also worth a look, as it has fewer agents and more regular residents listing their apartments.
+There are [many more options](http://allaboutberlin.com/guides/find-a-flat-in-berlin), but these cover most of the market.

 Using the website you can send a message to the landlord, expressing your interest and wait for the response - they usually get back with a date for you to visit the apartment.
 You can use the following template to send your message:

 ```